Answering your enquiries

 The most common symptoms of gum disease are gums that are persistently sore, swollen, and red or gums that are constantly bleeding.
 Bad breath, tooth pain or sensitivity are also warning signs of periodontal disease.
-If you notice any of these symptoms, we recommend you book in to see our caring staff here at Honeysuckle Dental.
+If you notice these symptoms, please call Honeysuckle Dental.

 How often should I have a dental check-up?

 At Honeysuckle Dental we believe a patient’s teeth should last them a lifetime.
 We recommend our patients schedule in for a dental visit every 6 months.
-By regularly visiting our dental suite we can ensure that minor dental issues are addressed before they become major and more expensive to treat.
+By regularly visiting the dentist, you can address minor concerns before they are big expensive concerns.

 What can I do if I am scared of the dental drill?

-With the developments in modern dental technology dental drills are a thing of the past.
-At our dental practice we provide needle free dentistry so dental drills are now a thing of the past.
-Modern laser technology such as the ErYag Laser allows us to provide fillings and soft tissue surgery without the need for local anaesthesia or the dental drill.
+With the developments in modern dental technology, dental drills are a thing of the past.
+Modern laser technology such as the Er:Yag Laser allows us to provide fillings and soft tissue surgery without the need for local anaesthesia or use of dental drills.